Quick start

 For a latte:

-The milk texture is the same for both – it’s just the ratios that change.
+The milk texture is the same for both; only the ratios change.

 Troubleshooting When Things Go Wrong